December 14, Reading 1 – Ezra 10

 Thank You for saving us Lord – Because of Your great faithfulness and steadfast love we can have life!

-Thank You for taking away the just punishment for our sins – Because of Your grace and Your mercy we can be free!
+Thank You for taking away from us the just punishment for our sins – Because of Your grace and mercy we can be free!

-Thank You for sending Your Spirit to dwell within us, Your people – Because of Your building us as living stones we can know You!
+Thank You for sending Your Spirit to dwell within us, Your people – Because of Your building us into a spiritual house we can know You better each day!

 Amen.